Real Estate

 Rules and Regulations for Withdrawing CPF Accrued Interest

-• To withdraw CPF accrued interest when selling your property, you must first pay off the principal amount and any outstanding interest on your CPF housing loan.
+• Before withdrawing CPF accrued interest upon selling your property, you must repay the principal amount withdrawn and any outstanding interest on your CPF housing loan.

-• The accrued interest will be deducted from the sales proceeds and the remaining amount will be returned to you.
+• The accrued interest will be deducted from the sales proceeds, and only the remaining balance will be returned to you.

-• If you fail to pay the accrued interest, it will continue to accrue until it is fully settled.
+• If the accrued interest is unpaid, it will continue to accumulate until fully settled.

-• This accrued interest amount is not available for withdrawal and will be retained in your CPF account.
+• Accrued interest amounts are not available for withdrawal and remain safeguarded in your CPF savings.

 Strategies to Minimize CPF Accrued Interest When Buying and Selling Property

-1. Plan Ahead: Before purchasing a new property, factor in the accrued interest that will be payable upon selling your current property.
-Consider the implications on your CPF funds and plan accordingly to minimize any financial strain.
+3. Plan Ahead: Before buying a new property, carefully factor in the accrued interest that will be due upon selling your current property.
+This foresight helps you budget effectively and prevents unexpected shortfalls.

 Nasir Hanif